JackEdTaylor/expra-wise24/_sources/general/overview.md

 ### When and where do we meet?

-The course will be held at 08:00 - 12:00 on Wednesdays, in Seminarhaus - SH 5.103.
-If it's useful, you can [download this `.ics` file](https://qis.server.uni-frankfurt.de/qisserver/rds?state=verpublish&status=transform&vmfile=no&publishid=843297&moduleCall=iCalendar&publishConfFile=reports&publishSubDir=veranstaltung) for your calendar app.
+The course will be held at 08:00 - 12:00 on Thursdays, in Seminarpavillon Westend - SP 1.04.
+If it's useful, you can [download this `.ics` file](https://qis.server.uni-frankfurt.de/qisserver/rds?state=verpublish&status=transform&vmfile=no&veranstaltung.veranstid=381510&veransttermin.parallelid=5&moduleCall=iCalendarGruppe&publishConfFile=reports&publishSubDir=veranstaltung) for your calendar app.

-<iframe width="425" height="350" src="https://www.openstreetmap.org/export/embed.html?bbox=8.667665719985964%2C50.12801377492662%2C8.668872714042665%2C50.1305929489814&amp;layer=mapnik" style="border: 1px solid black"></iframe><br/><small><a href="https://www.openstreetmap.org/#map=19/50.12930/8.66827">View Larger Map</a></small>
+<iframe width="425" height="350" src="https://www.openstreetmap.org/export/embed.html?bbox=8.669369%2C50.130935%2C8.669369%2C50.130935&amp;layer=mapnik" style="border: 1px solid black"></iframe><br/><small><a href="https://www.openstreetmap.org/export#map=19/50.130935/8.669369">View Larger Map</a></small>

 #### How do I get all the software and do I have to apply for a loan to get it?

 Everything we will use is [open-source software](https://en.wikipedia.org/wiki/Open-source_software) or at minimum free of charge and publicly available.
-You can find details on how to set up software for the course in the [Setup](https://jackedtaylor.github.io/expra-wise23/introduction/setup.html) section of this book.
+You can find details on how to set up software for the course in the [Setup](https://jackedtaylor.github.io/expra-wise24/introduction/setup.html) section of this book.

 #### Where is everything?